Why Go to Graduate School?

 - The influence of extracurricular, work or volunteer experiences on your life

-- Personal philosophy as related to your goals
+- Personal philosophies as related to your goals

-- Personal challenges and how you have overcome them
+- Acknowledge personal challenges and how you have overcome an obstacle or disadvantage

 Compile information on the following: